Updated: January 9, 2025

 • The residency requirements for the D7 Visa: When the residency card is first issued, it is valid for two years.
 During this time, permit holders cannot leave the country for six consecutive months or eight months in total during the two-year period.
 When the D7 Visa is renewed, the new residency card will come with a validity of three years.
 Permit holders cannot leave the country for six consecutive months or eight months in total during the three-year period.

-For investors who are considering Portugal to invest and live in, the process is very simple, and you can easily get the Portugal Golden Visa by investment and start a new chapter in your life in Portugal.
-The Portugal Golden Visa Program, also known as the Residence Permit Program is a five-year residency-by-investment scheme for non-EU nationals.
-After five years of residency, you will be able to apply for Portuguese Citizenship.
+For investors who are considering Portugal to invest and live in, you can also consider the Portugal Golden Visa.
+The Portugal Golden Visa Program, also known as the Residence Permit Program, is a five-year residency-by-investment scheme for non-EU nationals.
+After five years of residency, you will be able to apply for Portuguese cCitizenship.

-After getting the job, and choosing the visa program that best suits you, you will need to secure accommodation in the country.
+portugal for digital nomads your ultimate guideAfter getting the job, and choosing the visa program that best suits you, you will need to secure accommodation in the country.

 While considering working remotely in Portugal, you should know that the country has a lot to offer, and you will find many different available options for your accommodation.
 Just make sure that you start searching for accommodation early, especially if you’re searching in the summer months.
-Portugal welcomes thousands of tourists each summer, and finding long-term rental houses may be a little hard during the peak seasons.
+Portugal welcomes thousands of tourists each year, and finding long-term rental houses may be a little hard during the peak seasons.

 You can also consider co-living spaces, which are hostels for freelancers and remote workers who can live and work together.
 This option is a great option for you to socialize and expand your network in the country.
-Check Coliving.com.
+Check out Coliving.com.

 In addition to the options mentioned above, you can always go old school and book hotels or hostels, if you find that they suit your budget and requirements for working.
 You can use Booking.com for this category of accommodation search.

 A co-working space is a kind of shared office where you pay to use the facilities.
-Co-working places give you the option to book your spot daily, weekly, or monthly depending on the availability.
+Co-working places give you the option to book your spot daily, weekly, or monthly, depending on the availability.

 Since expats and digital nomads have been flocking to Portugal recently, the country has a lot of co-working places and qualified offices for this category of workers, and things keep growing.
 Major areas like Porto, Lisbon, and the Algarve offer various options for remote workers to help people focus and provide a suitable atmosphere for work.
-Check out our expats essential guide in Portugal.

 While spending your working hours at one of those co-working places, you will enjoy having your own desk to work on, a good internet connection, and some fresh food and drinks included in the price.
 Some even have workshops and social events on offer, and you can find like-minded people to get to know and socialize with.